 Avensoft

-On-Demand Help Desk Help Desk Software Free Trial How To Buy Support More Products About Us
+Help Desk Software Service Management Software Free Trial Store Support About Us

 1. Deploy nService4 Files

-Download nService4c.zip (3M).
-Copy the nService4 folder in the zip file to the Inetpub\wwwroot folder on the server.
+Download nService4.zip (7M).
+Copy the nService4 folder in the zip file to the \inetpub\wwwroot folder on the server.

 Run Administrative Tools, Internet Information Service (IIS Manager), right click Application Pools and select New to create a new application pool called nService4AppPool.

-Go back to IIS Manager, click Web Service Extensions, select ASP.Net 2.0xxx on the right pane and then click the Allow button to enable it if needed.
+Go back to IIS Manager, click Web Service Extensions, select ASP.Net 4.0xxx on the right pane and then click the Allow button to enable it if needed.

 5. Request a Trial License